Carlingford railway line: History

-The line was opened in two sections: Clyde to Camellia was opened on 17 November 1888, and Camellia to Carlingford (then known as Pennant Hills) was opened on 20 April 1896.
-Telopea station was added in 1925.
+The first sod for the future Carlingford railway line was turned on 12 November 1886.
+The line was opened in two sections: Clyde to Rosehill was opened on 17 January 1888, and Rosehill to Carlingford (then known as Pennant Hills) was opened on 20 April 1896.
+Camellia station was added in 1901 and Telopea station was added in 1925.
 Originally the line was privately owned by two companies: the line from Clyde to Rosehill was owned by John Bennett and the line from Rosehill to Carlingford was owned by the Rosehill Railway Company.
-The lines were taken over by their bank in 1896, with the Government purchasing the line in 1898 and recommencing services on 1 August 1900.
+The lines were taken over by their bank in 1896, with the Government purchasing the line in 1898 and recommencing services on 1 August 1901.
 The line was duplicated to just south of Camellia station on 19 June 1902.

 The line from Clyde to Rosehill was electrified on 12 December 1936.
 The electrification was extended to Carlingford on 9 August 1959.
 Passenger services to Sandown ceased on 19 December 1991.

 In 1996, the original iron lattice bridge over the Parramatta River was replaced.
 The new bridge only has one track, although it was built to allow a second track to be laid in the future.
 It sits on the refurbished piers of the original bridge.

 In early 2007, the pedestrian crossings at Telopea and Dundas stations were rebuilt.
 The new automatic crossings provide audible and visual warnings of an approaching train and a short time later close the metal gates.

 Over the week of 20 to 26 October 2007, the section of track from Telopea to Carlingford was completely replaced, utilising concrete sleepers instead of timber ones.
 The section from Telopea to Rosehill was similarly upgraded over the fortnight of 22 June to 3 July 2009.
 The railway remains on timber sleepers from Rosehill to Clyde.

 The line was colour-coded orange in CityRail promotional material until 1991 when it was coded yellow (along with the Western Line).
-From 2000 it has been colour-coded dark blue.
+From 2000 until closure, it was colour-coded dark blue.

 Until June 2010, the line carried oil trains to and from the Clyde Refinery on the Sandown line.
 In October 2016, Sandown line traffic was officially suspended.
 A Stop Block was placed on the Sydney side of Access Road level crossing.